the1lab/1lab/src/Cat/Displayed/Instances/Simple.lagda.md

 is to construct a category of contexts and substitutions, and then to study types and terms as structures over this category.
-The language of displayed categories allows us to capture this situation quite succinctly by considering these extra pieces of equippment as being fibred over our category of contexts.
+The language of displayed categories allows us to capture this situation quite succinctly by considering these extra pieces of equipment as being fibred over our category of contexts.

 Focusing in, the language of *simple fibrations* provides us with enough